Claim Review and Appeal

 A provider appeal is an official request for reconsideration of a previous denial issued by the Blue Cross and Blue Shield of Montana (BCBSMT) Medical Management area.
 This is different from the request for claim review request process outlined above.
 Most provider appeal requests are related to a length of stay or treatment setting denial.

 • Appeals may be initiated in writing or by telephone, upon receipt of a denial letter and instructions from BCBSMT.
+Please note that some groups may require appeals to be submitted in writing.

 • A routing form, along with relevant claim information and any supporting medical or clinical documentation must be included with the appeal request.